-In her more than 20 years working at O.A.R.S, Mindy has rafted just about every river in the American West that the company runs—not to mention waterways as far-flung as Chile and Morocco—with stretches that vary from gentle floats to Class V rapids*, and from the lush Rogue River in Oregon to the arid, red-rock canyons of the southwest.
-Armed with that first-hand knowledge, Mindy works hard to find the right trip for every client—and there are many options: Though it’s perhaps best known for dory trips through the Grand Canyon, O.A.R.S. operates more than 100 trips around the world, ranging in length from a few hours to a few weeks, all using top-notch equipment (including inflatable kayaks and stand-up paddleboards on many rivers), highly experienced guides, and local and organic food whenever possible.
-Most of the company’s offerings are group departures (some exclusively for families, adults, or solo travelers), but in many cases Mindy can arrange private trips as well.
+Mindy has rafted just about every river in the American West—not to mention waterways as far-flung as Chile and Morocco—with stretches that vary from gentle floats to Class V rapids*, and from the lush Rogue River in Oregon to the arid, red-rock canyons of the southwest.
+Armed with that first-hand knowledge, she works hard to arrange the right experience for every traveler.
+Trip options range in length from a few hours to a few weeks, but all use top-notch equipment (including inflatable kayaks and stand-up paddleboards on many rivers), highly experienced guides, and local and organic food whenever possible.
+Most offerings are group departures (some exclusively for families, adults, or solo travelers), but in many cases Mindy can arrange private trips as well.
 Most of all, she delights in introducing travelers to some of the last places on earth where you can truly disconnect.

 Choosing the Right River